10 minutes of terror: A quake, a tsunami and a missing son

 In this Oct.
 5, 2018, photo, Musrifah, left, and her husband Hakim, right, and their daughter Syafa Ramadi pose where their house once stood before a massive earthquake and tsunami hit their seaside village in ... more

-PALU, Indonesia (AP) — The Muslim call to prayer had just started echoing across the Indonesian city of Palu when Musrifah's home began to shake violently.
+PALU, Indonesia (AP) — The Muslim call to prayer had just started echoing across the Indonesian city of Palu when Musrifah's home shook violently.

-Family photos fell from the walls.
-Dishes and glasses crashed to the floor.
-A television smashed onto the white tiles of their living room, prompting Musrifah to scoop her 2-year-old son into her arms.
+Photos fell from the walls.
+Dishes crashed down.
+A television smashed onto the floor, prompting Musrifah to scoop up her 2-year-old son.

-Seconds later, the concrete sides of their one-story house cracked, then crumbled, filling the air inside with pale clouds of dust.
+Seconds later, the sides of their one-story house crumbled, filling the air with dust.

-"Mommy!" the terrified boy cried, his body trembling as his hands pressed into her back.

-It was 6:02 p.m. on Friday, Sept.
-28, and what followed over the next 10 minutes was a catastrophe remarkable even by the standards of disaster-prone Indonesia.
-The magnitude 7.5 quake triggered not just a tsunami that leveled coastal neighborhoods but also a geological phenomenon known as liquefaction in which the soil began to move like a liquid and swallowed entire neighborhoods into the earth.
+It was 6:02 p.m. on Sept.
+28 and what followed over the next 10 minutes was a catastrophe remarkable even for disaster-prone Indonesia.
+The magnitude 7.5 quake triggered a tsunami and a geological phenomenon known as liquefaction, making the soil move like liquid and swallowing entire neighborhoods.

 The disasters would kill nearly 2,000 people.
 Thousands more would go missing.
 Among them was Musrifah's son, Bima Alfarezi.

-Growing up on the island of Sulawesi, where Palu is located, Musrifah had grown used to earthquakes.
-Indonesia, a vast archipelago of 260 million people, is located along one of the most seismically active regions of the world, an arc of volcanoes and fault lines in the Pacific Basin known as the Ring of Fire.

-Though they could be scary, quakes in Palu rarely caused severe damage.
+Growing up on Sulawesi island, where Palu is located, Musrifah was used to the earthquakes that hit the seismically active region.
+Though they could be scary, they rarely caused severe damage.

-After a 2004 tsunami killed 230,000 people in a dozen countries, more than half of them in Indonesia, the threat of deadly waves was seared into the national imagination.
-But Palu had not experienced one in Musrifah's lifetime, and most people believed the city was safe because it sits at the base of a long, relatively narrow bay shadowed on both sides by lush mountains.
+After a 2004 tsunami killed 230,000 people in a dozen countries, more than half in Indonesia, the threat of deadly waves was well known.
+But Palu had not experienced one in Musrifah's lifetime, and most people believed the city was safe because it sits at the base of a long, narrow bay shadowed on both sides by mountains.

-"We thought that would protect us" from the violence of the sea, said Musrifah, a nurse who like many Indonesians uses a single name.

-So when five foreshocks with magnitudes ranging from 4.8 to 6.1 shook the area over the course of several hours that Friday — the first hit at 3 p.m. — Musrifah thought little of it.
+When five foreshocks with magnitudes ranging from 4.8 to 6.1 shook the area over the course of several hours Sept.
+28, Musrifah thought little of it.
 She had family visiting and dinner was soon to be served.

-Then the big quake struck and in the space of barely a minute, several neighborhoods in the city of 380,000 were obliterated.
-Buildings across town collapsed, including a hotel and a downtown shopping mall, where dozens of people were instantly killed and others were trapped and crying out for help.
-Cellphone towers buckled, knocking out communication lines, while the control tower at the airport crumbled just as a final plane took flight.
+Then the big quake struck and within a minute, several neighborhoods in the city of 380,000 were obliterated and buildings across town collapsed.
+Cellphone towers buckled, knocking out communication, while the control tower at the airport crumbled as a plane took flight.

 Although much of Palu still stood, chaos was everywhere.

-At Musrifah's home, close to the shore of Palu Bay, her family rushed onto an open-air terrace only to find it blocked on all sides by the rubble of collapsed homes.
+At Musrifah's home, close to the shore of Palu Bay, her family rushed onto a terrace only to find it blocked on all sides by rubble.

 Still cradling her son, she thought the worst was over.

-The shallow quake was 200 times more powerful than the atomic bomb U.S. forces dropped on Hiroshima during World War II, according to Indonesian authorities, and it triggered a massive tsunami that was barreling straight down Palu Bay.
+The shallow quake, however, had triggered a tsunami that was barreling down Palu Bay.

-Cellphone video aired on local TV showed the moment the wave's long white crescent, clearly visible in the dark green water, approached the shore.
+Cellphone video aired on TV showed the moment the wave's long white crescent approached the shore.

-A man filming the scene from a parking garage yells to those below: "Tsunami!
+A man filming the scene from a parking garage can be heard yelling to those below: "Tsunami!
 Tsunami! ...
 Run!
 Go!"

-As people shriek and panicked drivers honk, people can be seen running and climbing over walls to get away from the beach.

-When the wave crashes through the shore, it sweeps up maroon-roofed homes, spins them around and smashes them into swamped vehicles.
-As the houses break apart, swirling in a dark soup of debris, the man begins to weep: "Oh God!
-Oh God!"
+When the wave crashes through the shore, it sweeps up homes, spins them around and smashes them into vehicles on a road.

-Her only thought was escape.
-She squeezed her son tighter as he repeated: "I'm scared, Mommy, I'm scared."

 Two minutes later, Musrifah heard another roar.
-Instinctively, she looked up toward the sky, above the rubble that blocked her way, and glimpsed a dark wall of water, its approaching crest towering just above a palm tree.
+She looked up toward the sky and glimpsed a wall of water above a palm tree.

-Before she could blink, the wave smashed down on top of them and everything went dark.
+Before she could blink, the wave smashed down on top of them.
 The crushing force of the tsunami ripped Bima away and spun Musrifah upside down in the churn.

-Under the water, she grabbed hold of a concrete slab and was able to free herself from the wave.
-By then, she had been carried a kilometer (half a mile) away.
+By the time she freed herself from the wave, she had been carried a kilometer (half a mile) away.

 She was alone.